 Described as “unstinting in energetic projection every step of the way” (Calgary Herald), violinist Danny Koo has carved out a distinctive professional profile as a chamber musician, soloist, and recitalist in appearances throughout the world.

-A strong believer in creating a tangible change in the world through the arts, Danny was a regular participant of Kim Kashkashian’s “Music for Food” since its inception, serving as a coordinator for the Women’s Lunch Place Concert Series for 5 years.
+A strong believer in creating a tangible change in the world through the arts, Danny was a regular participant of Kim Kashkashian’s (NOT “Kardashian”!)
+“Music for Food”, a community project in which musicians volunteer their performances, and audience donations go to a local food pantry.
+He has done this since its inception, serving as a coordinator for the (organizing performers to share their music with the wonderful ladies at the shelter) Women’s Lunch Place Concert Series for five years.
 In addition, he is a proud representative of OXFAM Korea.

-Danny is represented in Korea by 크레디아 인터내셔널 Credia International.
+Danny is represented in Korea by Credia International (크레디아 인터내셔널)